2022 at University College Birmingham

 If you need help with using IT equipment, we have specially trained mentors who can help you.
 You can access them by contacting email@example.com.
 You can also access additional IT support, resources and advice on the Portal here.

 What should I do if I don’t have access to IT equipment or the internet?

-The library at The Link is available for students who do not have IT equipment or space to study at home, while the computers at Camden House are also available.
-(See more information under Other support services below.)
+During term time, the library at The Link is available for students who do not have IT equipment or space to study at home, while computer facilities are also available across our campus sites.

 If you cannot come to campus and do not have access to IT equipment, please contact Student Services and we may be able to help you (email firstname.lastname@example.org or call 0121 232 4069).

 Are University College Birmingham’s halls of residence open?

 Our halls of accommodation at The Maltings remain open, and our Accommodation team can help if you have any questions.

 If you need support while you are living in Birmingham – whether at The Maltings or in a private residence – please let us know and we will do our best to help.

 Our other support services remain available to assist you in a variety of areas including mental health and wellbeing, while the Guild of Students continues to provide support for all students at University College Birmingham.
 Please see the FAQs below for more details.

 (Please note: Availability of our support services and facilities may differ outside of term time.)